-God Save Us From The Queen: Empress Skrritch of the Plated Folk.
-As vile, vain, and vicious as can be, she's Always Chaotic Evil, regularly eats her attendants (being a Praying Mantis) and because she is possessed of the unwavering belief that she and her people are superior and more deserving of power and lands than the Warmlanders.
-She constantly forces her tribe into futile warfare with them, something that many of the Plated Folk don't like (but don't dare voice).
+God Save Us from the Queen!: Empress Skrritch of the Plated Folk.
+As vile, vain, and vicious as can be, she's Always Chaotic Evil; regularly eats her attendants (being a Praying Mantis); and because she is possessed of the unwavering belief that she and her people are superior and more deserving of power and lands than the Warmlanders, she constantly forces her tribe into futile warfare with them, something that many of the Plated Folk don't like (but don't dare voice).
 She is even determined to not only conquer, enslave, and feed upon the Warmlands with impunity, but other worlds as well.
 When she's killed in the nuclear blast at the end of Hour of the Gate, the rest of the Plated army promptly surrenders...though, in the following books, a few still lurk and wait for warmlanders to capture.

-Grail In The Garbage: After being thrown out of Thieves' Hall, Jon-Tom just so happens to find a collection of trading goods that had been lost by or stolen from some traveler...containing the magical duar he carries for the rest of the series.
+Grail in the Garbage: After being thrown out of Thieves' Hall, Jon-Tom just so happens to find a collection of trading goods that had been lost by or stolen from some traveler...containing the magical duar he carries for the rest of the series.

 Groin Attack: Mudge does this in the first book during a fight.

-Hair-Raising Hare: In the seventh book, there is a group of rabbits who are so sick of being regarded as cute and harmless that they went insane and started messing around with The Dark Arts / Mad Science in order to take over the world.
+Hair-Raising Hare: In the seventh book, there is a group of rabbits who are so sick of being regarded as cute and harmless that they went insane and started messing around with The Dark Arts/Mad Science in order to take over the world.

-Heel Face Revolving Door: The Plated Folk army at the end of the second book, having surrendered, finally begin to talk with the Warmlanders rather then fight.
+Heel-Face Revolving Door: The Plated Folk army at the end of the second book, having surrendered, finally begin to talk with the Warmlanders rather then fight.
 The two sides seem well on their way to mutual understanding, but by the fourth book, the Plated Folk are back to being Always Chaotic Evil.

 Hellish Horse: M'nemaxa.
 He takes on the appearance of a giant equine literally made of fire.
 Played with in that, while hardly a force for good, neither is he evil—more a case of a neutral Eldritch Abomination that can't be bothered to notice mere mortals, being neither aware of nor caring what his presence does to them.

-The spider folk of Gossameringue and the owl/lemur town of Ironcloud.
+The spider folk of Gossameringue and the owl/lemur mountainfolk of Ironcloud.
 Rather like the elves and Rohirrim in the Lord of the Rings, both send late war parties to help defend the Jo-Troom Gate, and combined prove decisive.

 A more literal one in the third book.
 With fat man-eating elves.

 Hollywood Tactics: Subverted in the second book when the heroes find the Plated Folk are fighting with intelligenttactics, which are supplied by a military computer from Earth.
-This is an Oh Crap moment by Clothahump who notes that magic items or great beasts he can counter, but there is no simple way to deal with what an enemy knows.
-Also see Shout Out below.
+This is an Oh, Crap moment by Clothahump who notes that magic items or great beasts he can counter, but there is no simple way to deal with what an enemy knows.
+Also see Shout-Out below.

-Hordes From The East: The Plated Folk are most certainly a horde; the Greendowns where they dwell are to the east; and they periodically invade and try to conquer the Warmlands as such hordes are wont to do.
+Hordes from the East: The Plated Folk are most certainly a horde; the Greendowns where they dwell are to the east; and they periodically invade and try to conquer the Warmlands as such hordes are wont to do.